Unum is helping employers prepare by:

 12/20/19 Employer private plan exemption applications for first-quarter contributions due

-1/31/20 Fourth-quarter contributions must be remitted via Mass TaxConnect account
+1/31/20 Fourth-quarter contributions must be remitted via Mass TaxConnect account, for employers without a private-plan exemption

 1/1/21 Benefits available for welcoming a new child, personal medical leave, and specific events related to a family member's active-duty military service